LF-Engineering/perceval-scripts/README.md

 To get Jenkins data run: `./jenkins.sh`.

+# Meetups

+To get data from meetups:

+- register in meetup, for example go [here](https://www.meetup.com/pro/hyperledger) and sing up.

 # Other

 Other historical scripts are in `perceval` and `elk` folders, more perceval documentation is [here](https://buildmedia.readthedocs.org/media/pdf/perceval/latest/perceval.pdf).